jennifermedeiross/jennifermedeiross/README.md

-# 💫 Hi, I'am Jennifer:
+# ✨ Hi, I'am Jennifer
-I'm a computer engineering student and I'm currently focused on front-end development.
-I am familiar with python and a little with the C language.
+Computer engineering student, currently focused on front-end development.
+I'm familiar with python development and data science, C language and a bit of MYSQL database.
+I love learning about development, so I make it my hobby, recognizing that the path is long, but always willing to acquire more and more knowledge...

 ## 🌐 Socials: